swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 The property wrapper model inside the declaration context of the wrapped property will remain the same between these two kinds of property wrappers.
 Whether the property wrapper is API or implementation detail, the auxiliary declaration model is fundamental to programmers' understanding of how property wrappers work and how to use them, and this model should not be changed in any future enhancement to the property wrapper feature.
 Property wrappers are and will always be syntactic sugar for code that the programmer can write manually using exactly the strategy that the compiler uses - auxiliary variables and custom accessors on the wrapped property.
 Any enhancements to property wrappers that add capabilities to the auxiliary declarations, such as access to the enclosing `self` instance or delegating to an existing stored property, will not be impacted by the API versus implementation detail distinction.

 The distinction of API versus implementation detail _will_ have an impact outside of the enclosing context of the wrapped declaration.
-Conceptually, the API versus implementation-detail distinction should only impact the parts of the language where there is an abstraction layer boundary where the abstraction uses a wrapper attribute.
+Conceptually, the API versus implementation-detail distinction should only impact the parts of the language where an abstraction that contains a property wrapper attribute is used.

 Across module boundaries, implementation-detail property wrappers become invisible, because these wrappers are purely a detail of how the module is implemented.
 Clients have no knowledge of these wrappers, so property wrapper attributes that appear in the module must be API property wrappers.